kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval

-\textbf{Nearest Neighbor Smoothing} Unfortunately, we typically have little user-item engagement data on a per-user basis; thus, while the MLE is unbiased and asymptotically efficient, it can also be high variance.
+\paragraph{\textbf{Nearest Neighbor Smoothing:}} Unfortunately, we typically have few user-item engagements on a per-user basis; thus, while the MLE is unbiased and asymptotically efficient, it can also be high variance.
 To this end, we introduce a smoothing technique that once again exploits locality in the ANN search, this time for users.

-In Figure \ref{fig:diagram}, we illustrate our scheme whereby we identify $k$ nearest-neighbors to the query user, and leverage information from the neighbors' cluster engagements to augment the user's cluster relevance.
-To do this, we query the nearest-neighbor index to retrieve $u_j$'s $k$-nearest user neighbors $\mathcal{K}_j$.
-We then compute a distribution over item clusters by averaging the MLE probability for each nearest neighbor (item clusters that are not engaged with by a retrieved neighbor have zero probability).
+Figure \ref{fig:diagram} illustrates identifying $k$ nearest-neighbors ($\mathcal{K}_j$) to the query user $u_j$'s, and leveraging the information from the neighbors' cluster engagements to augment the user's cluster relevance.
+We compute this distribution over item clusters by averaging the MLE probability for each nearest neighbor (item clusters that are not engaged with by a retrieved neighbor have zero probability).

-While Dirichlet smoothing is a natural Bayesian approach to smoothing our multinomials, the lack of a closed form estimate makes the approach impractical at scale~\cite{zhai2017study,minka2000estimating}.
-As an alternative, we apply Jelinik-Mercer smoothing to interpolate between a user's MLE distribution with the aggregated nearest neighbor distribution~\cite{jelinek1980interpolated,grave2017unbounded,khandelwal2019generalization}.
+We apply Jelinik-Mercer smoothing to interpolate between a user's MLE distribution with the aggregated nearest neighbor distribution~\cite{jelinek1980interpolated}.

 where $\lambda \in [0, 1]$ represents how much smoothing is applied.
 It can be manually set or tuned on a downstream extrinsic task.

 \ \\

 \textbf{Sampling within Clusters} Within each cluster there are many ways to retrieve items on a per user basis.
 A simple, but appealing, strategy is to represent each user as a normalized centroid of their relevant items in that cluster: